jwnz/document-term-matrix/README.md

 This is an incomplete document-term matrix python <i>library</i>.

-example:

-Initialize the model, load the text data into an iterator or a list of lists of strings, and run the build function.
+Initialize the model, load the text data (list of lists of strings), and run the build function.
 ```
 from DTM import model, utils